-Getting into the Sport: Started playing basketball at age 11… After a growth spurt her travel soccer coach invited her to try out for the basketball team he also coached… Outside Interests: Graduated from Notre Dame University in 2014 (Management Consulting)… Works as the Director of Operations for Notre Dame’s women’s basketball team… Odds and Ends: Favourite quote: “God places the heaviest burden on those who can carry its weight.” – Reggie White… Nickname: Nat, Ace…
+Getting into the Sport: Started playing basketball at age 11… After a growth spurt her travel soccer coach invited her to try out for the basketball team he also coached… Outside Interests: Graduated from the University of Notre Dame in 2014 (Management Consulting)… Enjoys travelling in her spare time… Selected to play on Drake’s All-Star Celebrity Team at the 2016 NBA All-Star Game in Toronto; unable to play due to knee injury but helped coach Team Canada… Odds and Ends: Favourite quote: “God places the heaviest burden on those who can carry its weight.” – Reggie White… Nicknames: Nat, Ace…

 Olympic Games: 2016 - 7th; 2012 - 8th

 FIBA World Cup: 2018 - 7th; 2010 - 12th

 FIBA AmeriCup: 2015 - GOLD; 2013 - SILVER, 2011 - BRONZE; 2009 - BRONZE